 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage or grade.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

-Information about the tumor’s stage and grade will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for CNS tumors.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the tumor’s stage and grade will help the doctor recommend a specific treatment plan.
+The next section in this guide is Types of Treatment.
+Use the menu to choose a different section to read in this guide.